 Tower Open Day

-On Saturday 11th September, the bellringers opened the tower for tours and welcomed 45 visitors.
+On their most recent open day, the bellringers opened the tower for tours and welcomed 45 visitors.
 For the climb of over 100 steps to the top of the tower, the numbers on each tour were limited, because of ongoing Covid restrictions.
 Each tour began in the ringing room with information about the history of the bells, facts about the tower and a demonstration of ringing by six local ringers.
 The tour then continued in the clock room with a visit to the 1883 Gillett & Johnson clock, which now has an electric winding mechanism.
 Climbing further, visitors entered the bell chamber and were able to admire the 8 bells, recast by Taylors of Loughborough in 1923.
 Further insights were provided here, explaining the workings of bells hung for full-circle ringing.
 To complete the tour, each party continued to the tower roof, to admire the view of the town and surrounding area.
 The fine weather afforded a wealth of opportunities to spot key buildings and places of interest.
 Meanwhile, downstairs in the church, displays and videos with further information about bellringing were available to enjoy with refreshments and time to chat with members of the band.

 At St Peter’s the band of ringers numbers ten and we are seeking to train new ringers.
 The only pre-requisite is to be over 12 years old and reasonably fit.
 Comprehensive training is provided and you will become a member of the Guild of Devonshire Ringers (the country’s oldest territorial guild, formed in 1874).
 Within the Guild, the county is divided into branches and Tiverton is in the northeast branch.
 Please visit: http://devonringers.org.uk/ for more information about the Guild and the branch.